baudevs/baudevs-oss-monorepo/README.md

 This is a monorepo for Baudevs projects.

-Test line to trigger post-commit hook.
+Testing the post-commit hook with nvm integration.